-Similarly, crush the celery seed and rosemary leaves in a blender or grinder, and add the ground ingredients to the bowl.
+Similarly, you’ll need a good grinder or blender to crush the celery seed and rosemary leaves then add the ground ingredients to the bowl.
 Add the remaining dry ingredients and mix them thoroughly.

 Pour the mixture into a saucepan and simmer for about 10 minutes to pasteurize the sauce.
 Once the sauce is ready, pour it into a clean jar and refrigerate for later use.